 Boca Raton Family Law & Divorce Attorney

 Divorces are difficult for every member of the family.
-Even when the divorce is amicable, every member’s life changes drastically.
-One or both parents move and the children find themselves spending time with each parent on designated days, rather than seeing both every day.
-One parent might have to pay spousal support to his or her former spouse and child support to cover the children’s living expenses, all while adjusting to a new lifestyle.
+Even when the divorce is amicable, life changes drastically.
+One or both parents move and the children find themselves spending time with each parent on designated days, rather than seeing both parents every day.
+One parent might have to pay spousal support or alimony to his or her former spouse and child support to cover the children’s living expenses, all while adjusting to a new lifestyle.

-If you are considering filing for divorce, contact our team of Boca Raton family law & divorce attorneys at Lavalle, Brown & Ronan, P.A.
-Our law firm has proudly served Boca Raton area families and will help guide you through this often confusing and difficult time.
+If you are considering filing for divorce, contact our team of Boca Raton family law & divorce attorneys at Lavalle, Brown & Ronan, P.A. and we will help guide you through this confusing and difficult time.

 Grounds for Divorce